windmill-labs/windmilldocs/docs/getting_started/self_host.md

 # Self-hosting

+Windmill can be self-hosted with two files.

 In this tutorial, you will learn how to self- host Windmill.
-We will use [Traefik][traefik] as reverse proxy.
+We will use [Caddy][caddy] as reverse proxy.

-At the end of this tutorial, you will have a full-fledged version of Windmill, with LSP and a Postgres database running on your own server.
-We will deploy with automatic LetsEncrypt encryption, handled by Traefik, using sensible defaults.
+At the end of this tutorial, you will have a full-fledged version of Windmill, with LSP and a Postgres running on your own server.
+We will deploy with automatic LetsEncrypt encryption, handled by Caddy, using sensible defaults.

 All the files required to achieve that are provided at the end of this